lama-development/lama-development/README.md

 ![GitHub Banner](https://user-images.githubusercontent.com/79053058/194766141-4be076e3-ce53-4f26-a64f-0e31ce7b9435.png)

 ## About me ℹ️
-My nickname is ItzEndah, but I’m also known as Lama.
-I'm a developer based in Italy 🇮🇹 who enjoys coding but also graphic design.
+Lama is a developer and graphic designer based in Novara, Italy. 🇮🇹

 ## Get in touch 💬
 | Platform  | Link |